savoirfairelinux/opendht/README.md

 Dependencies
 -
+- msgpack-c, used for data serialisation.
 - GnuTLS 3.1+, used to compute hashes and for the identity layer.
+- Nettle 2.4+, a GnuTLS dependency for crypto.
 - Build tested with GCC 4.8+ (Linux, Android, Windows with MinGW), Clang/LLVM (Linux, OS X).